 A: You start by completing the online volunteer application.
-The adult applications for the Downtown campus and the Community campus are available online year-round; teen and college online applications are offered seasonally.
-Once this is completed we will schedule an interview, and then run a background check.
-After the interview, you will be required to obtain medical clearance from the employee health office and get a badge from payroll before being assigned to your service area.
+The adult applications for the Downtown campus and the Community campus are available online year-round; teen and college online applications are only offered seasonally.

 Q: How often do I need to volunteer?

 A: Once you have completed your volunteer orientation with Upstate and are cleared to begin, the Volunteer Services Department will schedule you to a regular, fixed schedule based on your available day/time and what is open on the schedule.

 We make it easy and flexible to schedule your volunteer hours.
 Shifts are typically scheduled in 4-hour increments with starting times as early as 6am and most shifts ending by 8pm.
 There are a few exceptions of shifts ending between 10pm and midnight.
 While some departments may offer weekend shifts, most volunteer positions are only offered Monday through Friday between 8am and 4:30pm.

 All volunteers begin with one placement.
 We recommend that you get to know the hospital, fellow volunteers and staff before committing to more than one shift a week.